unpoly/unpoly/README_RAILS.md

     up.target

 The Unpoly frontend will expect an HTML response containing an element that matches this selector.
 If no such element is found, an error is shown to the user.

-Server-side code is free to optimize its response by only returning HTML that matches this selector.
+Server-side code is free to optimize its response by only returning HTML that matches this selector:

+    if up.target?('.sidebar')
+      = render 'expensive_sidebar_partial'
+    end

 ### Pushing a document title to the client